juanmartip95/xiaodata/README.md

 # xiaodata
 Overview
-This script is designed to [provide a brief explanation of its primary function or goal].
+This script is designed to visualize and analyse decay real data.
 It reads data from a CSV file, performs data cleaning and normalization, conducts analysis, and generates visualizations.

 Prerequisites
 Ensure you have the following installed: